actonlang/acton/docs/tutorial/example-1.md

 `harmonic2`
-can be fixed by moving the initialisation of `sum` to before the `if` statement, by adding an `else` clause that also declares `sum` or, preferrably, by sticking to our first definition.
+can be fixed by moving the initialisation of `sum` to before the `if` statement, by adding an `else` clause that also declares `sum` or, preferably, by sticking to our first definition.

 In summary, Example 1 shows two function definitions, which both are valid in Python, but which may result in runtime errors when applied.